SeleniumHQ/www.seleniumhq.org/src/main/rst/03_selenium_ide.rst

 Again, these commands will be explained in detail in the chapter on Selenium commands.
 For now though, feel free to use the IDE to record and select commands into a test case and then run it.
-You can learn a lot about the Selenium commands simply by experimenting though the IDE.
+You can learn a lot about the Selenium commands simply by experimenting with the IDE.

 Editing
 +++++++